 Marble-top dining sets are furniture pieces designed for dining spaces where the tabletop is made from natural or engineered marble.
 These sets typically include a marble surface paired with wooden, metal, or composite bases and matching chairs.
 The use of marble in dining furniture exists because of its natural strength, smooth texture, and visual appeal.

 Marble has been used in architecture and interior design for centuries.
-In furniture design, it provides a stable and durable surface that can support everyday dining activities while contributing to a refined aesthetic.
-Dining sets with marble tops often appear in residential dining rooms, hospitality environments, and modern open-concept kitchens.
+In furniture design, it provides a stable and durable surface that supports everyday dining activities while enhancing aesthetics.
+Marble-top dining sets are commonly found in homes, hospitality settings, and modern kitchens.

 | Table Shape | Typical Dining Capacity | Space Efficiency |